 The knee allows you to move in a variety of ways and to perform a broad array of actions, both recreational and functional.
 When overuse, wear and tear, injury, or disease reduce the mobility of this joint, pain and discomfort can develop.
 If you’re experiencing chronic issues and reduced well-being as a result of knee problems, knee replacement may be the right choice for you.
-At All-Star Orthopaedics, our extensively trained orthopaedic surgeons offer the most advanced knee treatments available.
+At All-Star Orthopaedics, our extensively trained orthopaedic surgeons offer all types of knee replacement using the most advanced technology available.
 We focus on providing state-of-the-art, minimally invasive techniques that help patients recover faster and with less pain.
 If you’re ready to talk about your options, contact our practice to schedule a consultation today.

 Partial Knee Replacement